frob/frob.github.com/content/posts/2015-09-10-add-some-style-to-your-javascript-log.md

  - error
  - count

- These are old news and I wont go into them in detail here.
+ These are old news and I won't go into them in detail here.
 Just look them up on the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/consol).

 <a id="howitdo"></a>